apple-fritter/flowmark/tests/testdocs/testdoc.out.cleaned.md

 ❗️️️ Having multiple automatic conversion thresholds can give the investor with a higher threshold leverage to block an IPO.[^210]

+1. **Initial Scan with -X importtime:** Run the application with python -X importtime...
+   \> import.log.
+Visualize the output using tuna import.log.<sup>42</sup> Look for modules with large *cumulative* times at the top level or deep in the call stack.
+   These are the primary candidates for further investigation.<sup>1</sup>

 [^2]: Aulet, Bill. *Disciplined Entrepreneurship*: 24 Steps to a Successful Startup (Kindle
     Location 1220).
 Wiley, 2013.
 Kindle Edition.